Contemporary Art Glass

 In 2012 my husband and I succeeded in visiting our 7th continent, Antarctica.
 When we married in 1997, we promised each other that we would work hard and travel in between.
-Oftentimes our work is 7 days a week for several weeks and then we take a week to 10 days off to travel as we cross off those locations on our bucket list.
+Before COVID 19, we would oftentimes work 7 days a week for several weeks and then take a week to 10 days off to travel as we crossed off those locations on our bucket list.
 Venice is a treasured spot, and we have returned there often.
-Visiting glass artists and collectors is usually a component of our travels, and we have explored many exotic and out of the way places in search of remote artists in the hinterlands.
+Visiting glass artists and collectors is usually a component of our travels, and we have explored many exotic and out-of-the-way places in search of remote artists in the hinterlands.
 In 2016 we started taking grandchildren with us on some special trips.
-2020 has stopped our travels.
+2020 stopped our travels.
 I did take a granddaughter to Paris in December 2021, and we have a trip planned to Portugal in October 2022.

 Many of our trips have been memorable, but the trip to Rwanda as one of the first tourist groups post-genocide was one of the most poignant.
 We visited Dian Fossey’s gravesite, saw the grave of her beloved Digit, outside of Kinigi, and then traveled back to Kigali to spend the evening dancing with the President Paul Kagame to the music of the Kigali Rotary Club President’s band.
 Complete with pigmy warrior dancers, we experienced both the joy of a newly reborn society and then later on the devastating sadness of the ravages of the genocide with a guide who had lost his wife and daughter to the slaughter.